 For the Harden Vol. 4 – I feel like this is as supportive as it can get for such a light & compact shoe.
-Yes, there are shoes available with stronger support which usually means more restrictions to your foot.
+Yes, there are shoes available with beefier support which usually means a heavier shell, more restrictions, things along those lines.

-But if you’re looking for that for one reason or another, the guide I’ve mentioned also has my favorite shoes with the toughest support compiled as well.
+If you’re looking for just that for one reason or another, the guide I’ve mentioned also has my favorite shoes with the toughest support compiled as well.

-The Harden Vol. 4 has got an internal heel counter for heel lockdown, adidas’s usual in-your-face midfoot shank for awesome torsional support, a traditional lacing system along with an additional midfoot piece with extra eyelets if you’d like to customize the lockdown fully to your liking.
+It has got an internal heel counter for heel lockdown, adidas’s usual in-your-face midfoot shank for strong torsional support, a traditional lacing system along with an additional midfoot piece with extra eyelets if you’d like to customize the lockdown fully to your liking.
 Reminds me of the Dame 3.

 The shoe’s platform is also very wide and almost totally flat.
-Pair that with a very thin midsole & the outsole coming out acting as an outrigger and you got yourself a super stable package.
+Pair that with a very thin midsole & the outsole protruding acting as an outrigger and you got yourself a super stable package.

 The upper breaks in virtually right away since it’s a knit and it’s fairly breathable too – for people whose feet get really hot quickly, this shouldn’t cause even more issues.

 Something I’d like to mention is the shoe will look a little banged up after a while.
-It’s one of those uppers that have flex and give to it, as it’s just a knit, so it’ll move with your foot much more than something more structured would.
+It’s one of those uppers that have a lot of flex and give to it, as it’s just a knit, so it’ll move with your foot much more than something more structured would.